Svedočanstva: Content

 The first issue of Svedočanstva was heterogeneous in content and open to experimentation.
-Among the first few contributors were future surrealists Marko Ristić, Milan Dedinac, Dušan Matić and Aleksandar Vučo.
+Among the first few and important contributors were future surrealists Marko Ristić, Milan Dedinac, Dušan Matić, Rastko Petrović, Tin Ujević, Mladen Dimitrijević and Aleksandar Vučo.
 It contained the first mention of the term "surrealism" in Belgrade, and was published two months after André Breton's Manifeste du surréalisme.
 The first issue was dedicated to Tin Ujević, Croatian poet and bohemian.
 The editors announced that Svedočanstva would be a publication for experiments in literature, favoring poetic dream over concrete reality.

 The first four issues were mainly dedicated to poetry.
 A part of the fifth issue indulged in the interpretations of dreams and prophecies, while the sixth issue, with a foreword by Dušan Matić, was dedicated to the confessions of mentally ill people.

 The seventh issue was the culmination in the experiments by representing "Hell" by visionary testimonials of deaf and blind persons, criminals, suicidal people and executioners.
 The last issue took for its theme "Paradise", examining the roots and true meaning of the world, and reducing it to a dream world and lie.

 Although Svedočanstva denied it was a surrealists' organ, and although it never published any manifestos by surrealists, and its contributors denied being surrealists, the content of Svedočanstva indicates that it was the first periodical in Belgrade espousing surrealistic ideas in literature.